Subscribe

 • Treats.
 You’ll want to keep healthy treats for your dog, especially for rewards and positive reinforcement during training.

 • Flea and tick prevention.
 Protect your pet from critters like fleas and ticks.
-Talk to your veterinarian about the best flea and tick prevention, whether natural or not, based on your dog’s breed, age, and overall health.
+Talk to your veterinarian about the best flea and tick prevention, based on your dog’s breed, age, and overall health.

 Settling in with your dog